harrietrc/loadimpact-docs/jekyll/_li3/quick-start-guide/analyze-interpret-results.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - Analyze and Interpreting your results
+title: Analyze and Interpreting your results
-description: "Quick Start Guide - Analyze and Interpreting your results with Load Impact version 3"
+description: Brief guide on interpreting your load or performance test results in Load Impact.
 permalink: /3.0/analyze-and-interpreting-results
 categories: [quick-start-guide]
 order: 4
 ---

+***

 Interpreting test results can be tricky, but there are some general rules that can help you determine how a test went.